Commonly Reported HVAC Problems:

 This can be caused by many things, too many to list actually.
 It could be a minor adjustment to the burner, to a faulty or blocked chimney.
 From a bad fuel pump, to a plugged oil nozzle.

 One other common problem today is that new houses are insulated so well and are built so tight that they run out of combustion air, causing odor problems.
 In this case it is just a matter of bringing in a fresh air for the burner.
-Call your local Heating Company to assist in a proper diagnosis.
+Call Hannabery HVAC or your local Heating Company to assist in a proper diagnosis.

 It's usually related to water getting into the house from another source.
 Sometimes attic units or very damp basements have this problem.
 Check for air leaks in the return ducts.
 Check for water damage to the ducts or air handler itself.
 Possibly consider having your ducts cleaned.
 Run a dehumidifier and see if the odor goes away.

-Keep in mind that almost all heating systems cause an odor the first time they are fired-up.
-And the first few times at the beginning of each heating season.
-Brand new furnaces are coated with oil to keep the heat exchangers from rusting.
-This burns off, creating a bad odor - even smoke.
+- Keep in mind that almost all heating systems cause an odor the first time they are fired-up, and the first few times at the beginning of each heating season.
+Brand new furnaces are coated with oil to keep the heat exchangers from rusting; this burns off, creating a bad odor - even smoke.
 But it usually only lasts for about 20 minutes.
 Opening the windows usually solves the problem.

-And the first few times the backup heat on a heat pump kicks on - each heating season, it can give off a dusty, electrical odor.
+- And the first few times the backup heat on a heat pump kicks on - each heating season, it can give off a dusty, electrical odor.
 This might last for a few days but isn't that bad.
 If you are worried, call for service.

-Remember to check for a clean air filter and that your vents are opened.
+- Remember to check for a clean air filter and that your vents are opened.
 Check to see if the fan is working, which mean your motor hasn't burned-up.